2019 Frostbite Camp is a Wrap--Thank You!!!

 Pacific Cup 2016

 A small but determined team headed up to Maple Ridge for the Pacific Cup in September.
 The goal was to win the U15 team points.
-The 4 kayak boys won all the team and individual events in their actual discipline (kayaks) and placed in their non-discipline events (canoes).
-The key was doing well in the canoe events, where they were at an obvious disadvantage.
+The 4 kayak boys (Aaron, Jake, Liam and Owen W) won all the team and individual events in their actual discipline (kayaks) and placed in their non-discipline events (canoes).
+The key was doing well in the canoe events, where they were at an obvious disadvantage as they had to relearn how to canoe that weekend (they'd done it years ago in development).
 Liam raced, and placed, in Nevin’s racing canoe (Owen was in the trainer) despite having never paddled in a real racing canoe before.
-Jake & Aaron took 3rd in the C2 500m in a field of 8; Jake switched to lefty (he's righty) for the race because neither knew how to J-stroke steer.
-Owen W hadn’t been in a canoe before, but stayed upright for his 200m race and picked up essential team points.
+Jake & Aaron took 3rd in the C2 500m in a field of 8.
+Jake switched to lefty (he's righty) for the race because neither knew how to J-stroke steer.
+Owen W had never been in a canoe before, but stayed upright for his 200m race and picked up essential team points.
 On the girls' side, Nevin won the U14 C1 200m and Camille (a kayaker) & Nevin placed 4th and 2nd in the C2 200m and 500m.
-The kayak events were tough for Camille and Nevin what with the Bellingham girls dominating everything.
+The kayak events however were tough for Camille and Nevin what with the Bellingham girls dominating everything.
 SCKC came up 2nd overall in U15, but won the men's U15 team points.
 Our 2 U12s, Ella and Owen J, competed in their first big regatta and successfully completed a wide variety of races both kayak and canoe, individual and team boats.

 SCKC Paddlers return from 2016 Nationals

 Congrats on great performances from SCKC paddlers!
-The following competed:
+We took 12 junior team members to nationals:

 Men’s Kayak: Junior Miles & Nate; Juvies Jerry, Jake, Aaron & Victor; Bantams Eric & Liam